-The wood chips used in the Lanaken CTMP plant are purchased through Sapin S.A. ("Sapin"), a 50% joint venture company which we operate together with Norske Skog.
+The wood chips used in the Lanaken Chemithermomechanical Pulp ("CTMP") plant are purchased through Sapin S.A. ("Sapin"), a 50% joint venture company which we operate together with Norske Skog.
 Sapin was initially formed on November 25, 1986, pursuant to a joint venture agreement between the predecessors of Sappi Lanaken and Norske Skog.
 Under the agreement, as amended in September 2003, the parties agree to utilize Sapin exclusively to furnish the entire wood requirements of the joint venture partners' affiliated mills.

-Under a wood supply agreement, M-real Corporation's parent company (Metsaliitto Group) will supply up to 704,000 cubic meters of wood annually, substantially all of which will be sourced in southern Finland, to the Kirkniemi mill for a minimum period of 12 years at market rates.
+Under a wood supply agreement, M-real Corporation's parent company (Metsäliitto Group) will supply us with up to 704,000 cubic meters of wood annually, substantially all of which is sourced in southern Finland, to the Kirkniemi mill for a minimum period of 12 years from 2009 at market rates.

-Sappi Fine Paper Europe produces approximately 51% of its pulp requirements.
-The remainder is mostly supplied through open market contracts, the biggest supplier being M-real Corporation who supply up to 463,000 tonnes of pulp per annum, for contracted periods of between 2 and 8 years.
+Sappi Fine Paper Europe produces approximately 57% of its pulp requirements.
+The remainder is mostly supplied through open market contracts, the biggest supplier being M-real Corporation who supply up to 376,000 tons of pulp per annum, for contracted periods of between 1 and 6 years.